William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 Church Hill, Sutton Coldfield B72 - Grid reference SP121962

-The siting of a church on a hill was a common practice from the earliest Christian times in this country; example are to be found from that time up to the great spate of church building of the Victorian period.
+The siting of a church on a hill was a common practice from the later Anglo-Saxon period in this country; example are to be found from that time up to the great spate of church building of the Victorian period.
 The practice clearly has to do with making a statement about the presence of the Church in a community and serves the same purpose as church towers and the addition of a spire.
 But it is also related to pre-Christian practices.

 The Anglo-Saxons set up their pagan religious sites in a variety of locations, and some of these were on prominent hill tops.
 One such may have been at Weoley.
 In 601 AD Pope Gregory wrote to Abbot Mellitus who was setting out to join St Augustine's band of missionaries to England.
 He gave him advice on how to deal with pagan places of worship: